Can't wait to drink your sloe gin after you've made it? Here's Bill Harriman secret recipe for speeding it up.

 Fast sloe gin that’s drinkable in a fortnight

 Sloe gin is simply a tincture that depends on alcohol to extract the flavour and colour of the sloes.
 Traditionally, each sloe is painstakingly pricked before being immersed in gin.
 It’s a long process.
-I know some folk freeze the sloes to break them down to allow the alcohol to penetrate more speedily.
+You can of course freeze the sloes instead which also allows them to break down and absorb the alcohol.

-I was inspired to develop my own method after I saw the wonderful ruby red colour of the juices oozing through the crust of a damson crumble.
+I was inspired to develop my own recipe for fast sloe gin after I saw the wonderful ruby red colour of the juices oozing through the crust of a damson crumble.
 They formed a syrup which held the colour and flavour of the fruit to perfection.
 I reasoned that if a similar approach was taken with sloes, then sloe gin could be made in days rather than months.
 I was right and so here’s the delicious result of my researches.

 Recipe for speedy sloe gin